fmalina/revisions-blocl/activism/inandoutofcrisis.md

 far-reaching set of alternatives might have reached the public agenda.

-If we are to more than hope for the crisis to be over so we can return to a capitalism that didn’t address our needs earlier, and more than passively watch as capitalism narrows our lives even further, then a new historic project must be placed on the agenda.
+If we are to more than hope for the crisis to be over so we can return to a capitalism that didn't address our needs earlier, and more than passively watch as capitalism narrows our lives even further, then a new historic project must be placed on the agenda.
 And if this is to happen, organised labour will have to be one of the central agents in advancing it.